 The law of premises liability involves the responsibility for injuries to people who get hurt on real estate that is owned and/or occupied by somebody else.
 It usually involves an allegedly defective physical condition on the premises, but the law has been expanded to include other conditions.
-Premises liability cases might include but not be limited to the following types of cases.
+If you were injured due to someone else’s negligence, consider contacting a Houston personal injury attorney for assistance with your case.

 Wet floors are the primary cause of slip and falls, especially in commercial establishments like supermarkets.
 Just about all of these accidents are preventable.
 Slip and fall cases might involve: